 In the background are the twenty F-5 Freedom Fighters.
 The Northrop F-5 was one of the most successful jet fighters of the 20th century, and was exported to many American allies.
 As of 2014 it's still in use by air forces around the world.
 See a photo of an airborne Vietnamese Air Force F-5 (100K JPEG); the VNAF insignia was similar to that of the USAF, but with red and yellow bars.

-Also on hand for the event on Air Force Day, 1 June 1967, was LIFE magazine photographer Co Rentmeester, whose color photos are in the LIFE photo archive.
+Also on hand for the event on 1 June 1967, was LIFE magazine photographer Co Rentmeester, whose color photos are in the LIFE photo archive.
 Riding in this Jeep is Ellsworth Bunker, U.S. Ambassador to South Vietnam from 1967-1973.
 Beside him is Prime Minister Nguyen Cao Ky, and in the front is Brig.
 Gen. Tran Van Minh, Deputy Commander of the VNAF.
 A closer view (150K JPEG) of the dignitaries also shows some details of the Jeep, including the Willys hubcaps.

 Also on CJ3B.info, see similar Jeeps carrying President Nguyen Van Thieu and a 3-star general.